hsd1503/PhysioNet/README.md

 ## (1) Beat Level

-ANSI/AAMI EC57: 2012 Testing and reporting performance results of cardiac rhythm and ST segment measurement algorithms, page 8
+The label-group map is used from ANSI/AAMI EC57: 2012 Testing and reporting performance results of cardiac rhythm and ST segment measurement algorithms, page 8

 | Code | Group | Description                                                                       | 中文                                                                                                       |
 |------|-------|-----------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------|